foxinnovs/feexpay-sdk-php/README.md

 1. Create your PHP project.

-2. Download the Git repository by opening your terminal and executing this command:
+2. Download the Git repository by opening your terminal and running the following command:
    ```
    git clone https://github.com/foxinnovs/feexpay-sdk-php.git
    ```

-3. Craft a PHP file, for instance, `index.php`.
+3. Create a PHP file, for example, `index.php`.

-4. Employ the SDK methods in your PHP file:
+4. Use the SDK methods in your PHP file:

    ```php
    <?php